Best Biking Trails in Gaylord, Michigan

 North Central State Trail

-With the recent addition of the Iron Belle Trail extension completed, the North Central State Trail now runs a full 73 miles from Waters to Mackinaw City, this former railroad line that was refurbished and improved with a crushed limestone surface, this crown jewel of trails is a haven for bikers, runners and walkers of all ages.
+With the recent addition of the Iron Belle Trail extension completed, the North Central State Trail now runs a full 73 miles from Waters to Mackinaw City.
+A former railroad line that was refurbished and improved with a crushed limestone surface, this crown jewel of trails is a haven for bikers, runners and walkers of all ages.
 The view along the trail showcases some of the prettiest landscapes in the north.
 Farms, forest and open fields share the scene with sparkling lakes, rivers and marshes buzzing with wildlife.
 The new extension along Otsego Lake offers even more dramatic views, along with opportunities for a quick dip to cool off and several exceptional restaurants for refueling.

 Routes from one town to the next and back are great short rides – most are 20 miles or less.
 Do just one hamlet-to-hamlet jaunt, or combine several for a longer adventure.
 Just keep in mind that the trail is primarily downhill between Gaylord and Indian River, with a net elevation loss of a very gradual 777 feet.

-7.6 miles, round-trip 15.6.
-Expect open farmlands and two unique tunnels.
+Expect to see lots of open farmlands and two unique tunnels.
 Another photo-worthy highlight is passing under Congdon Bridge, just north of Gaylord.
 Once you arrive in Vanderbilt, fuel up at the Elkhorn Grill, 8294 Mill St. Open seven days a week, this restaurant is known for its great burgers, pizza and spirits.

 Vanderbilt to Wolverine:

-10.9 miles, 21.8 round-trip.
 A gorgeous section of trail, this stretch has four miles with no road access as you pass through Stewart’s Creek Marsh.
 Pause to take in the wildlife and hear musical bird calls.
 This section of trail also crosses the Sturgeon River twice and the west branch of the Sturgeon near Wolverine.
-You’ll arrive in Wolverine at the local riverside park.
+You’ll arrive in the quaint village of Wolverine at the picturesque riverside park.
 Keep going up the hill to the Whistle Stop, 4853 Webb Road, on the east side of the expressway and across the street from Shultz’s Party Store.
-Enjoy a full menu, though we recommend one of their delicious sub sandwiches.
+Enjoy a full menu, though we recommend one of their delicious subs.

 Spend some time in Indian River, which is home to Burt Lake State Park.
-This is still near the trail, which now also connects to the North Eastern State Trail in this location and features a modern campground and beach.
-Local public shoreline Devoe Beach on Burt Lake is also nearby.
-Stop for ice cream at Dairy Mart, 3448 S. Straits Highway, across from the trailhead and the local Chamber of Commerce building.
+This is still near the trail, which also connects to the North Eastern State Trail in this location and features a modern campground and beach.
+Devoe Beach, a popular stretch of public shoreline on refreshing Burt Lake is also nearby.
+Stop for ice cream at Dairy Mart, 3448 S. Straits Highway, across from the trailhead and the Chamber of Commerce building.
 A nearby canoe livery, Big Bear Adventures, offers bike shuttle service.
 231-238-8181.

 On The Pavement